 In this photo, titled “Victims of Organized Crime,” police arrive at a crime scene where two bodies hang from a bridge.
 Another three are on the floor in Saltillo, Coahuila, Mexico, on March 8, 2013.

-They'd been killed by organized crime in Saltillo, Coahuila, in retaliation against other criminal groups.
+They'd been killed by organised crime in Saltillo, Coahuila, in retaliation against other criminal groups.

 13. Spot News Stories, 2nd prize – Tyler Hicks (U.S.) for The New York Times

 In this photo from the series “Massacre at Westgate Mall,” a woman and children hide in the Westgate mall in Nairobi, Kenya on Sep.
 21, 2013.